 COR is pleased to answer questions from kosher consumers throughout the year.
-This service is especially popular during the weeks leading up to Passover, as evidenced by the over three thousand questions answered by our office last year during Passover.
+This service is especially popular during the weeks leading up to Passover, as evidenced by the nearly two thousand questions answered by our office last year during Passover.

 Question: Does toothpaste need to be chametz free?

 Answer: Since toothpaste is used orally, it should be chametz free.
 COR has verified that all Colgate, Crest Cavity Protection Gel and Paste, Crest for Kids and Crest Tartar Protection tooth pastes are chametz free.

 Answer: Vitamins are added to milk that are considered kitniyot.
 COR certifies kosher for Passover milk in which these vitamins are removed.
 If one lives in a community where this Passover certified milk is unavailable, one should purchase regular milk but before Passover.